gvwilson/sensibleadventures/litany/story.md

 "Mm hm?"

 She put her lips to his ear and whispered,
-"We can have hot chocolate and watch some *Cowboy Bebop*."
+"We can have hot chocolate and watch some *Buffy*."

-It took him half an hour to get out the door.
+It was an hour before he got out the door.
 For the first time in a long time, the gray winter drizzle didn't bother him.
 Even the headlines playing in the streetcar's windows couldn't burst his mood.